eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 				- AWS CodePipeline
 				- https://aws.amazon.com/codepipeline/
 				- https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome.html
+					* "AWS CodePipeline is a continuous delivery service you can use to model, visualize, and automate the steps required to release your software.
+You can quickly model and configure the different stages of a software release process.
+CodePipeline automates the steps required to release your software changes continuously."
 				- https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome-what-can-I-do.html
 				- https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome-introducing.html
 				- Automate continuous delivery pipelines for fast and reliable updates